confetti-framework/docs/container.md

 #### Simple Bindings

-Within a service provider, you always have access to the container via the `app.Container` property.
 We can register a binding using the `Bind` method, passing the struct or interface that we wish to register along with a `Closure` that returns an instance of the struct:

-    app.Container.Bind((*contract.ErrorHandling)(nil), function (app) {
+    app.Bind((*contract.ErrorHandling)(nil), function () {
-        return logging.Error{app, container.Make(http.Client{}).(http.Client)}
+        return logging.Error{app, app.Make(http.Client{}).(http.Client)}
     }

-Note that we receive the container itself as an argument to the resolver.
-We can then use the container to resolve sub-dependencies of the object we are building.
+Note that we can then use the container to resolve sub-dependencies of the object we are building.

 #### Binding A Singleton

 The `Singleton` method binds a struct or interface into the container that should only be resolved one time.
 Once a singleton binding is resolved, the same object instance will be returned on subsequent calls into the container:

-	app.Container.Singleton(
+	app.Singleton(
 		model.User{},
 		func() interface{} {
 			return model.User{}